microsoft/maro/docs/source/key_components/rl_toolkit.rst

 .. code-block:: python

   class AbsPolicy(ABC):
+      @abstractmethod
+      def choose_action(self, state):
+          raise NotImplementedError

+  class AbsCorePolicy(AbsPolicy):
-      def __init__(self, model: AbsCoreModel, config, experience_pool=None):
+      def __init__(self, experience_manager: AbsExperienceManager):
-          self.device = torch.device("cuda" if torch.cuda.is_available() else "cpu")
-          self.model = model.to(self.device)
-          self.config = config
+          super().__init__()
-          self._experience_pool = experience_pool
+          self.experience_manager = experience_manager

+      @abstractmethod
+      def update(self):
+          raise NotImplementedError

 Core Model
 ----------

-MARO provides an abstraction for the underlying models used by agents to form policies and estimate values.
+In the deep reinforcement learning (DRL) world, a core policy usually includes one or more neural-network-based models, which may be used to compute action preferences or estimate state / action values.
+The core model abstraction is designed to decouple the the inner workings of these models from the algorithmic aspects of the policy that uses them.
+For example, the actor-critic algorithm does not need to concern itself with the structures and optimizing schemes of the actor and critic models.
 The abstraction consists of ``AbsBlock`` and ``AbsCoreModel``, both of which subclass torch's nn.Module.
 The ``AbsBlock`` represents the smallest structural unit of an NN-based model.
-For instance, the ``FullyConnectedBlock`` provided in the toolkit is a stack of fully connected layers with features like batch normalization, drop-out and skip connection.
-The ``AbsCoreModel`` is a collection of network components with embedded optimizers and serves as an agent's "brain" by providing a unified interface to it. regardless of how many individual models it requires and how complex the model architecture might be.
+For instance, the ``FullyConnectedBlock`` is a stack of fully connected layers with features like batch normalization, drop-out and skip connection.
+The ``AbsCoreModel`` is a collection of network components with embedded optimizers.
+Several classes are designed

 As an example, the initialization of the actor-critic algorithm may look like this: